-And proceeding to the one before that, your next most recent out-of-town stay, and so on back.
+And proceeding to the one before that, your next most recent out-of-town stay, and the one before that, and so on all the way back.

 |Yosemite National Park|